 Chapter 1 Introduction

+Monte Carlo simulations are a tool for studying the behavior of random processes, such as the behavior of a statistical estimation procedure when applied to a sample of data.
 Within quantitatively oriented fields, researchers developing new statistical methods or evaluating the use of existing methods nearly always use Monte Carlo simulations as part of their research process.
-Monte Carlo simulations are computational experiments that involve using random number generators to study the behavior of statistical or mathematical models.
 In the context of methodological development, researchers use simulations in a way analogous to how a chef would use their test kitchen to develop new recipes before putting them on the menu, how a manufacturer would use a materials testing laboratory to evaluate the safety and durability of a new consumer good before bringing it to market, or how an astronaut would prepare for a spacewalk by practicing the process in an underwater mock-up.
 Simulation studies provide a clean and controlled environment for testing out data analysis approaches before putting them to use with real empirical data.

 More broadly, Monte Carlo studies are an essential tool in many different fields of science—climate science, engineering, and education research are three examples—and are used for a variety of different purposes.
 Simulations are used to model complex stochastic processes such as weather patterns (Jones, Maillardet, and Robinson 2012; Robert and Casella 2010); to generate parameter estimates from complex statistical models, as in Markov Chain Monte Carlo sampling (Gelman et al. 2013); and even to estimate uncertainty in statistical summaries, as in bootstrapping (Davison and Hinkley 1997).
-In this book, which we place within the fields of statistics and quantitative methodology, we focus on using simulation for the development and validation of methods for data analysis.
-But we believe the general principles of simulation design and execution that we discuss here are broadly applicable to these other purposes, and we note connections as they occur.
+In this book, we shall focus on using simulation for the development and validation of methods for data analysis, which are everyday concerns within the fields of statistics and quantitative methodology.
+However, we also believe that many of the general principles of simulation design and execution that we will discuss are broadly applicable to these other purposes, and we note connections as they occur.

 At a very high level, Monte Carlo simulation provides a method for understanding the performance of a statistical model or data analysis method under conditions where the truth is known and can be controlled.
 The basic approach for doing so is as follows:

-- Apply one or more data-analysis procedures, such as estimating a particular statistical model, to the artificial data.
-(This might be something as simple as calculating a difference in sample means, or it might be an involved, multi-step procedure involving cleansing the data of apparent outliers, imputing missing values, applying a machine-learning algorithm, and carrying out further calculations on the predictions of the algorithm.)
+2. Apply one or more data-analysis procedures to the artificial data.
+(These procedures might be something as simple as calculating a difference in sample means or fitting a regression model, or it might be an involved, multi-step procedure involving cleansing the data of apparent outliers, imputing missing values, applying a machine-learning algorithm, and carrying out further calculations on the predictions of the algorithm.)

 Simulation is useful because one can control the data-generating process and therefore fully know the truth—something that is almost always uncertain when analyzing real, empirical data.
 Having full control of the data-generating process makes it possible to assess how well a procedure works by comparing the estimates produced by the data analysis procedure against this known truth.
-For instance, we can see if estimates from a statistical procedure are consistently too high or too low.
-Using simulation, we can also compare multiple data analyis procedures by assessing the degree of error in each set of results to determine which procedure is generally more accurate when applied to the same collection of artificial datasets.
+For instance, we can see if estimates from a statistical procedure are consistently too high or too low (i.e., whether an estimator is systematically biased).
+We can also compare multiple data analysis procedures by assessing the degree of error in each set of results to determine which procedure is generally more accurate when applied to the same collection of artificial datasets.

 1.1 Some of simulation’s many uses